-- Foreign Investment Risk Securities or other investments in foreign issuers involve additional risks such as risks arising from less frequent trading, changes in political, social or economic developments, and less publicly available information about non-U.S. issuers.
+- Foreign Investment Risk Securities or other investments in foreign issuers involve additional risks such as risks arising from less frequent trading, changes in political, social or economic developments, differing and sometimes less stringent investor protections and less publicly available information about non-U.S. issuers.
 These risks differ from those associated with investing in securities of U.S. issuers and may result in greater price volatility.
 Investments outside the U.S. may also be subject to different settlement and accounting practices and different regulatory, legal and reporting standards, and may be more difficult to value, than those securities issued in the U.S. - Emerging Markets Risk Investments in emerging markets involve all of the risks of foreign investments, and also have additional risks.
 The markets of developing countries are generally more volatile than the markets of developed countries with more mature economies.
 Many emerging markets companies in the early stages of development are dependent on a small number of products and lack substantial capital reserves.
 In addition, emerging markets often have less developed legal, accounting and financial systems and requirements.
 These markets often have provided significantly higher or lower rates of return than developed markets and usually carry higher risks to investors than securities of companies in developed countries. - Currency Risk Foreign currency exposure will naturally arise from investments in non-U.S. assets.
 Exchange rates between a client's base currency and that of any local market currency may fluctuate significantly over short periods of time due to factors such as changes in interest rates, government intervention (e.g., devaluation of a currency by a country's government or central banking authority) and other geopolitical issues.
 Such changes can have a negative impact on the returns from those investments.

-Geopolitical Risk - Changes in the political status of any country can have profound effects on the value of securities within that country.
-In addition, geopolitical risks may impact the liquidity and value of securities.
-Countries may change capital control regulations, tax rules or ownership requirements.
+• Geopolitical Risk - Changes in the political status of any country can have profound effects on the value of securities within that country and across the greater global economy.
+Geopolitical changes and conflicts can lead to additional regulations or sanctions that can limit or even prevent the ability for certain securities to be traded or held, greatly impacting the liquidity, volatility and value of securities.
+Countries may change capital control regulations, tax rules or ownership requirements at any time.
+In some instances, there may be limited or no warning that a geopolitical change that could significantly negatively impact an investment or several investments may occur, leading to unexpected losses.